Hermit888/Write2Predict/README.md

 # Write2Predict
-A web demo that combining Pytorch and Streamlit for real-time handwriting recognition
+A web demo for real-time handwriting recognition using Pytorch and Streamlit.
+Users can draw a digit or a letter on the canvas, then the AI model will predict the character.